dshrivastav/Financial_Fraud_Detection/README.md

    - Extracted temporal features: `TransactionHour`, `TransactionDay`, `TransactionWeekday`.
    - These new features allow the model to detect **fraud patterns based on time-of-day or day-of-week**.

-##### Feature Correlation Check
+#### Feature Correlation Check
 ![Feature Correlation](/images/Feature%20Correlation%20Check.png)

-We computed a correlation matrix on all selected features to detect highly correlated (redundant) pairs.
-A threshold of 0.9 was used to identify problematic correlations.
+**We computed a correlation matrix on all selected features to detect highly correlated (redundant) pairs.
+A threshold of 0.9 was used to identify problematic correlations.**

-**Result:** No pairs exceeded 0.9 correlation.
+**Result: No pairs exceeded 0.9 correlation.**

 This means:
 - All selected features provide unique or complementary signal.
-- We will retain the full feature set (`feature_cols`) for baseline modeling.
+- We will retain the following feature set for baseline modeling.

-#### Final Feature Set for Modeling
+### Final Feature Set for Modeling

 | Feature Name            | Feature Type       | Notes/Description                                  |
 |--------------------------|--------------------|----------------------------------------------------|